 Even if you’re feeling confident about your communications with the collection agency, you may be wondering if they’re allowed to garnish your wages, especially if they’re making threats to that effect over the phone.

-While some states do allow debt collectors to garnish wages, it isn’t the norm — and only certain types of debts are eligible for wage garnishment.
-Either way, the creditor would have to obtain a judgment against you in order to pursue wage garnishment, which would require a valid court order.
+While some states do allow debt collectors to garnish wages, it isn’t the norm.
+Furthermore, only certain types of debts are eligible for wage garnishment.
+Either way, the creditor would have to obtain a judgment against you to pursue wage garnishment, which would require a valid court order.

 Debts Eligible for Wage Garnishment